 In turn, a sense of purpose arises and the body follows in line with the lifted spirits that go along with interacting with the young, according to My Second Home Director, Rina Bellamy.
 The happiness that the children bring, she says, bolsters the immune system, naturally encourages physical activity and improves the appetite of seniors on the go.

 Of course, symbiosis by nature is a two way street and it certainly applies across the corridor that separates the two non-profits.
-The beauty of the program says Ms. Meyerski, is the kids learn to see the value
+The beauty of the program says Ms. Meyerski, is the kids learn to see the valuein people regardless of how they look.
+And in doing so, they truly get an image of someone - despite the disabilities that might mask the exterior.

 From the natural order of pairing children with grandparents, the kids get what they often cannot get from adults closer to their age.
 Not buried beneath the burdens of parenthood anymore, says Ms. Bellamy, “They are in the moment and can give their undivided attention.”
 Ms. Meyerski agrees in a similar manner.
 “They make eye contact and they listen to them, which is a huge gift for children,” she says.